shubham19nijwala/Netflix-Movies-and-TV-Shows-Clustering/README.md

 * The United States and India have the highest number of content contributors on Netflix.
 * The year 2019 saw the highest number of movie additions, while 2020 had the highest number of TV show additions, indicating significant growth and diversity in content during those years.
 * Most movies on Netflix have a duration between 90 to 120 minutes.
 * Adult content is produced in higher proportions by all countries except India.
 India produces a high percentage of Teen content.
 Canada leads in producing family-friendly content.
-Spain has the highest percentage (85%) of adult content..
+Spain has the highest percentage (85%) of adult content.